codefellows/seattle-ops-201n3/class-15/project-guidelines.md

 ## Presentation Prep

 Your team should practice your presentation prior to the final presentation day.
 This is typically scheduled by the instructional team.
-During the practice presentation, the instructional team will provide constructive feedback about the flow of the presentation and appearance of the application.
+During the practice presentation, the instructional team will provide constructive feedback about the flow of the presentation and appearance of the technical demonstration.

 _Why:_
 > If there are any issues in your final product's functionality or appearance, it is better to catch them ahead of time.
-This is also an opportunity to view the application as it will be shared with the audience.
+This is also an opportunity to view the technical demo as it will be shared with the audience.
 Evaluate any screen size issues, color changes due if you are projecting, and overall impact on the user's experience.
 The practice round will also allow the team to work on the flow of the presentation as speaking roles are passed from one member to another.

 Decide whose computer to use during the presentation and have that computer fully ready for practice session.
 Make sure you have any cables or adaptors needed, and know what settings are needed to share your screen (and audio, if relevant).
 Test this computer as the driver of the presentation BEFORE your practice.
 Test a backup computer as well, just in case.